LaunchCodeEducation/skills-back-end-java/glossary/README.md

 currentMenu: glossary
 ---

 **class**: A blueprint, or template, for an object.
-Classes defining properties (data) and  methods (behavior) that each object created from the class template will have.
+Classes define properties (data) and  methods (behavior) that each object created from the class template will have.
 In Java, a publicly available class is declared as follows:

 ```java
 public class MyClass {